 2. Take on the Palisade Plunge

 If your idea of a good time involves ripping downhill through alpine forests, then the Palisade Plunge is for you!
-The Plunge, scheduled to open summer 2021, will be one of the longest downhill-only trails in the country.
-This brand-new trail will run from the top of the Grand Mesa, the world’s largest flat-top mountain, for 32 miles with a 6,000-foot descent arriving at the Colorado River.
+The Plunge, which opened in the summer of 2021, is one of the longest downhill-only trails in the country.
+This brand-new trail runs from the top of the Grand Mesa, the world’s largest flat-top mountain, for 32 miles with a 6,000-foot descent arriving at the Colorado River.
 Mix it up by jumping on the Powderhorn Connector to ride into Powderhorn Mountain (ski) Resort and shred the downhill trails, while taking advantage of easy lift access to keep the good times rolling.

-Walk among fields of lavender with the mountains as your backdrop at Colorado's only lavender festival.
-The annual Lavender Festival takes place less than 13 miles from Downtown Grand Junction.
+Walk among fields of lavender with the mountains as your backdrop at Colorado’s only lavender festival.
+The annual Colorado Lavender Festival takes place less than 13 miles from Downtown Grand Junction.
 Tour lavender fields or attend workshops on growing the fragrant flower.
 There is no shortage of lavender-infused treats to snack on, and you can shop from a variety of local vendors and artisans.
-This unique festival is scheduled June 25 – 27, 2021 so make plans now.
-Grand Junction has a beautiful lavender farm as well, so be sure to visit Belli Fiori while you are here.
+Grand Junction has a beautiful lavender farm as well, so be sure to visit Belli Fiori Lavender Farm while you are here.
 Highlands Distillery is on the same beautiful property, so it’s a very unique experience where two contrasting products end up marrying in the most delightful way.

 If you haven’t tried a mouth-watering Palisade Peach, this is the year to do so.
-Located in the crux of the Colorado River and the Book Cliffs, the Grand Valley’s temperate climate creates the perfect conditions for growing unrivaled large, sweet, and juicy peaches.
+Located in the crux of the Colorado River and the Book Cliffs, Grand Junction’s temperate climate creates the perfect conditions for growing unrivaled large, sweet, and juicy peaches.
 For a full Palisade Peach experience, check out the Palisade Peach Festival.
-The festival, August 19 – 21, 2021, boasts plenty of fresh peaches, produce, activities, music, and more.
+The festival boasts plenty of fresh peaches, produce, activities, music, and more.

 Grand Mesa rises 6,000 feet above Grand Junction, reaching an elevation of over 10,000 feet.
 Covering over 500-square miles, The Grand Mesa is the largest flat-top mountain in the world.
 More than 300 lakes sparkle across its flat summit.
 Whether you prefer camping, hiking, fishing, or mountain biking, the Grand Mesa has an abundance of trails to explore all year long.
 For a short but rewarding hike to a lake with vibrant emerald waters teeming with large trout, check out Lost Lake Trail.